M0rdial/THM-WriteUps/medium/Hackpark.md

 ### Summary

-We will pivot from netcat to a meterpreter session and use this to enumerate the machine to identify potential vulnerabilities.
-Then we will use the gathered information to exploit the system and become the Administrator.
+I will pivot from netcat to a meterpreter session and use this to enumerate the machine to identify potential vulnerabilities.
+Then I will use the gathered information to exploit the system and become the Administrator.

 Create meterpreter reverse shell payload using msfvenom: